Updated: Oct 14

-However, it recently dawned on me that fruit doesn’t have to be the only star in a smoothie bowl!
+However, it recently dawned on me that fruit doesn’t have to be the only star in a smoothie bowl.
 Vegetables and grains should get their chance to shine, too.
-If you're a lover of all things pumpkin and spice, like me, why wait until the fall to enjoy it?
+If you're a lover of all things pumpkin and spice, why wait until the fall to enjoy it?
 Shelves here in Atlanta are stocked with canned pumpkin, but if you can't find it, you can always substitute sweet potato in place of pumpkin (just as yummy!).
 Pumpkin (like sweet potato) is chock-full of beta carotene, an important precursor to vitamin A, which serves as a natural protector from the sun (but still wear your sunscreen).
 In order to absorb beta carotene and convert it to vitamin A, you need a fat source with the pumpkin.
 Enter pecans!
-Not only do they add nutrition, but maple pecans are the perfect complimentary crunch to this smoothie base.
+Not only do they add nutrition, but maple pecans are the perfect complementary crunch to this smoothie base.
 You can add more toppings of your choice such as chopped dates or shredded coconut, but if you're looking for more protein, then gluten-free ancient grain amaranth has you covered with 9 grams of protein per cup.

 Enjoy this smoothie bowl for breakfast, a snack, or a sweet treat after dinner.